Tour de France 2017: Chris Froome wins yellow jersey for the fourth time

 Kittel was then forced to abandon after crashing early on stage 17, with Matthews pulling on the green jersey and soon building an unassailable lead of his own.

-Peter Sagan, who won the previous five points classification, was disqualified for his part in a crash involving Cavendish, another former green jersey rider, on stage four.
+Sagan, who won the previous five points classifications, was disqualified for his part in a crash involving Cavendish, another former green jersey winner, on stage four.

 Polka dot: Warren Barguil (Team Sunweb)